 There may be weather, health, environmental or terrorist warnings issued for your chosen vacation destination.

-Be sure to know the airline baggage weight and piece limitations before you go to the airport and weigh your bags ahead of time.
+Buy a baggage scale and keep it with you.
+Be sure to know the airline baggage weight and piece limitations before you go to the airport.
+Weigh your bags ahead of time.

 Know the charges for checking bags and the penalties for overweight bags.
 This will vary by airline, destination, and your class of service.